CHPR About Us | Leadership

 Patrick Romano, M.D., M.P.H.

-Patrick Romano, M.D., M.P.H., research and teaching interests focus on developing, testing, and validating healthcare quality measures, using outcomes data to improve the quality and effectiveness of healthcare, and studying the role of clinicians in optimizing quality and safety in healthcare.
+Patrick Romano, M.D., M.P.H., is a Professor for the Departments of Internal Medicine and Pediatrics and his research and teaching interests focus on developing, testing, and validating healthcare quality measures, using outcomes data to improve the quality and effectiveness of healthcare, and studying the role of clinicians in optimizing quality and safety in healthcare.

-James F. Holmes, M.D., M.P.H., research aims to improve the quality of care that patients receive in the emergency department, including identifying appropriate indications for computed tomography utilization in children with blunt head or abdominal injuries.
+James F. Holmes, M.D., M.P.H., is a Professor for the Department of Emergency Medicine and his research aims to improve the quality of care that patients receive in the emergency department, including identifying appropriate indications for computed tomography utilization in children with blunt head or abdominal injuries.
 Dr. Holmes directs the School of Medicine’s interdisciplinary KL2 career development program.

 CHPR CAO Michael Webster, B.S., and supervisors Meghan Weyrich, M.P.H., and Melissa Gosdin, Ph.D., also serve on CHPR’s leadership team.